taubman33/react-router/README.md

 ## You do: Set up React Router and Add a Second Route (15 min / 1:05)
 - Using the above instructions as a guide, set up React Router in your own application.
-- Once you have the setup described above, create a new component named `Results`, import it into `App.js`, and set up a `Link` and `Route` for it in `App's` render method.
+- Once you have the setup described above, create a new component named `Results`, import it into `App.js`, and set up a `Link` and `Route` for it in `App`'s render method.
 - Have the `Results` component simply display the `translation` property in `App`'s state.
 - Finally, remove the `translation` data from the `SearchContainer` component (as we are now rendering it in `Results`).